statiqdev/Website/input/framework/execution/analyzers.md

 ---
 Analyzers provide a mechansim to run validation checks, inspect documents, and otherwise report on the status of your content and data.

-An analyzer implements `IAnalyzer` and is run on the output documents from one (or more) pipeline(s) and one (or more) phase(s).
+An analyzer implements `IAnalyzer` and is run on the output documents from one (or more) pipeline(s) and phase(s).
 Analyzers are run after each phase so exceptions propogate immediatly, but analyzer results are reported at the end of execution.
-An analyzer receives the document(s) to be analyzed along with a `IAnalyzerContext` that includes an `Add(...)` method used to add analyzer messages.
+An analyzer receives an `IAnalyzerContext` that includes the documents to be analyzed as `IAnalyzerContext.Inputs` an `AddAnalyzerResult(...)` method used to add analyzer messages.

 # Writing Analyzers